sphinxlab/toulbar2/docs/README/creation.md

 At creation :
 The .rst pages have been created from 'toulbar2/web' .html pages that have been renamed .html.old (.html pages being now redirections to Sphinx online documentation).

-Not taken into account :
+Now installed :
-- toulbar2 python code (toulbar2/pytoulbar2)
-- toulbar2 C++ code (toulbar2/src)
+Documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).

 ## [CI/CD](CICD.md)